greystate/umb-razor-reference/README.md

 There's two main purposes for this:

 1. For use with [Dash][DASH] on macOS - it's the perfect app for all sorts of API/reference lookups, as it can use the editor's context for opening the correct bundle (Razor) and search for the "current" word.
-2. To serve as a [reference section] (no public link yet) on a website so you can easily point people to a URL that explains a specific property/method.
+2. To serve as a [reference section][UMBRAZREF] on a website so you can easily point people to a URL that explains a specific property/method.

 Feel free to use the [issue tracker][ISSUES] or perhaps even fork the repo and submit pull requests for discussion, if you see anything that's missing.